Diversi-Tune

 I've also posted the Diversi-Tune instruction manual, minimally adapted to be readable on modern computers, but with its original formatting preserved.
 In my opinion, this manual is fascinating reading even if you can't run the program.

-The second Diversi-Tune, for Windows and web browsers
+The second Diversi-Tune, for Windows and Internet Explorer

-In the 2000s, Bill Basham released a second program called Diversi-Tune, for Windows PCs and web browsers of that era.
+In the early 2000s, Bill Basham released a second program called Diversi-Tune, for Windows PCs and web pages viewed in Internet Explorer.
 Like the original Diversi-Tune, this program played pre-made MIDI music files, optionally with song lyrics.
 It could also display song lyrics in sync with music CDs and MP3 files.

 Email Matt Campbell